SeLite/SeLite.github.io/index.md

 Subscribe to [XML RSS feed](http://www.feed43.com/selite-compatibility.xml) on compatibility.<!-- Don't include that in the header of this page.
 It's the landing page, hence we want its RSS to reflect changes anywhere in the documentation. -->

 ## License
 SeLite is fully open source.
-Most [AddOns](AddOns) are under GNU LGPL 3.
+Most [Components](Components) are under GNU LGPL 3.

 ## Moral support
 The best ways you can support SeLite: